Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Defensive Security Unit/19-Protecting VSI from Future Attacks/resources/Solutions-Master of the SOC.md

 ## Windows Server Logs
-#### Reports: Design the following reports to assist VSI with quickly identifying specific information.
+#### Reports: Design the following reports to assist VSI with quickly identifying specific information
  1. A report with a table of signatures with associated SignatureID.

  ```bash